1 hour 45 minutes

 Close up of chocolate crockpot cake on blue scalloped plates on a wooden table.

-Don’t forget to tag me – @sugarandsoulco on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

 Close up of chocolate crockpot cake on blue scalloped plates on a wooden table.

-5 from 4 votes
+4.80 from 5 votes

 Crockpot Chocolate Cake